 10 Favorite Albums of 2017

 10.)
 Funk Walker - Scary Pockets: A wacky, weird, wondrous assortment of covers, all thoroughly funkified.
-Few acts are as ambitious yet grounded as Scary Pockets.
+Few acts are as ambitious yet grounded as Scary Pockets.9.)
+From A Room: Volume 1 - Chris Stapleton: I've always been wary of country music, especially anything this side of 1975, but Stapleton is a virtuoso of the genre.
+Here he weaves authenticity with camp, and genuine emotion with genre tropes.
+(Volume 2 is quite good, too.)

 8.)
 Guardians of the Galaxy Vol.2: Awesome Mix Vol. 2 - Various Artists: I know it's practically cheating to include this soundtrack, but I couldn't resist.
 For the groovy and the hip, for those FM radio cruisers with the wind in their hair, you need to check this out.